-ITP COA Status / Date / (Source) Mitigation Measure Implementation Schedule Responsible Party(ies) 7.14.2 SJKF Den Replacement.
-Permittee shall replace each known and natal SJKF den that cannot be avoided as per SJKF Den Avoidance above, with an artificial den.
+ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) 7.14.2 SJKF Den Replacement.
+Permittee shall replace each known and natal SJKF den that cannot be avoided as per Condition of Approval 7.14.1, with an artificial den.
 Permittee shall install one artificial SJKF den for each known den and three artificial dens for each natal den to be collapsed due to unavoidable disturbance.
 If there are no suitable existing dens within 300 feet of the collapsed den, Permittee shall install artificial dens within 300 feet of the collapsed den.
 Artificial natal dens shall be multichambered and have multiple entrances.
 If greater than 10 suitable kit fox dens are located within a 300-foot radius of the collapsed den, Permittee shall consult with CDFW about appropriate location for installation of artificial dens.
-Artificial den(s) shall be completed before excavation of known and natal SJKF dens can occur (per SJKF Den Excavation below) to compensate for the loss of important shelter used by SJKF for protection, reproduction, and escape from predators.
-Den replacement shall be completed in accordance with the CDFW-approved San Joaquin Kit Fox Den Replacement Plan.
+Artificial den(s) shall be completed before excavation of known and natal SJKF dens can occur (Condition of Approval 7.14.3) to compensate for the loss of important shelter used by SJKF for protection, reproduction, and escape from predators.
+Den replacement shall be completed in accordance with the CDFW-approved SJKF Den Replacement Plan required in Condition of Approval 6.6.
 Before the start of, and during Covered Activities 7.14.3 SJKF Den Excavation.
-The Designated Biologist or individuals under direct supervision of the Designated Biologist shall excavate potential or known dens that exhibit signs of SJKF use or characteristics suggestive of SJKF dens (including dens in natural substrate and in/under man-made structures) that cannot be avoided as per SJKF Den Avoidance above, only after the Designated Biologist has determined that SJKF is not currently present after four consecutive nights of monitoring with tracking medium and infrared camera.
+The Designated Biologist or individuals under direct supervision of the Designated Biologist shall excavate potential or known dens that exhibit signs of SJKF use or characteristics suggestive of SJKF dens (including dens in natural substrate and in/under man-made structures) that cannot be avoided as per Condition of Approval 7.14.1 only after the Designated Biologist has determined that SJKF is not currently present after 4 consecutive nights of monitoring with tracking medium and infrared camera.
 Potential SJKF dens without any signs of SJKF use or characteristics suggesting it is a SJKF den may be excavated under the direct supervision of the Designated Biologist without advance tracking or camera monitoring.
 Natal dens shall not be excavated until the pups and adults have vacated the den and then only after concurrence from the USFWS and CDFW.
-If the excavation process reveals evidence of current use by SJKF, then den excavation shall cease immediately, and tracking or camera monitoring as described above shall be conducted/resumed.
+If the excavation process reveals evidence of current use by SJKF, then den excavation shall cease immediately and tracking or camera monitoring as described above shall be conducted/resumed.
 Excavation of the den shall only resume when, in the judgment of the Designated Biologist, the SJKF has escaped from the partially excavated den.
 SJKF dens shall be carefully excavated until it is clear no individuals of SJKF are inside.
-Dens to be destroyed shall be fully excavated, filled with dirt, and compacted to ensure that SJKF cannot reenter or use the den during the period that Covered Activities would occur in the Project Area.
-If an individual SJKF does not vacate a den within the work area within a reasonable timeframe, Permittee shall consult with CDFW and the USFWS to obtain written guidance from both agencies prior to proceeding with den destruction.
-An established SJKF den no-disturbance buffer may be removed once the SJKF is no longer using the area.
+Dens to be destroyed shall be fully excavated, filled with dirt and compacted to ensure that SJKF cannot reenter or use the den during the period that Covered Activities would occur in the Project Area.
+If an individual SJKF does not vacate a den within the Work Area within a reasonable timeframe, Permittee shall consult with CDFW and the USFWS to obtain written guidance from both agencies prior to proceeding with den destruction.
+An established SJKF den no disturbance buffer may be removed once the SJKF is no longer using the area.
 Before the start of, and during Covered Activities